OpenAgenda/wordpress/README.md

 #### `openagenda_favorite_badge( $event_uid = false, $echo = true )`

 Displays or returns the button to add an event to favorites.
-Favorites can be filtered on the front end using the Openagenda filter widget.
+Favorites can be filtered on the front end using the OpenAgenda filter widget.

 The HTML returned is passed through the following filter : `apply_filters( 'openagenda_event_favorite_badge', $html, $event_uid, $agenda_uid, $icon_active, $icon_inactive, $text )`.